zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![A notification is highlighted in the logs on the ProcessOrders Function page in the Azure portal.](media/function-app-logs-notification-sent.png "ProcessOrders Function page")

-    > **NOTE**: It can take up to five minutes for the OrdersTimerTrigger to fire.
+    > **Note**: It can take up to five minutes for the OrdersTimerTrigger to fire.
 The ProcessOrders function will fire immediately after the OrderTimerTrigger function.

 17. The order you placed has been sent to the notificationqueue and is pending the notification being sent to your email address.